Rango-bit/CoTexNet/README.md

 ## 📋 Overview

-This repository contains a official implementation implementation of our research paper “Learning conceptual textual prompts from visual regions of interest for medical image segmentation”.
+🌈This repository contains a official implementation implementation of our research paper “Learning conceptual textual prompts from visual regions of interest for medical image segmentation”.
 Our approach utilizes learning conceptual text from ROI images to assist the VLSM model for visual segmentation.

 ## Framework